Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Identifiability under Censoring

 The above formulation via the de-censoring map is very general; in practice it is typical to show that a particular method of estimation is consistent for the desired parameter under independent censoring within a (semi-)parametric model.
 For our purposes, we choose to stay with the more general framework of identification just assuming the existence of intensities.

-However, as can be seen from Example \ref{examp:failvalid} (e.g. if $N^1$ were a censoring process) independent censoring is not sufficient to also ensure identifiability of a system in which censoring is {\em prevented} as it would yield the wrong intensity (\ref{eq:wrongcens}).
-Additionally, we need causal validity with regard to an intervention on censoring, as formalised next.
+However, as can be seen from the example { in Supplement \ref{appendix: example of faithfulness violation}, re-interpreting $N^A$ as censoring process, we note that the system $(N^A, N^D)$ satisfies independent censoring but that this is not sufficient to ensure identifiability for a system in which censoring is {\em prevented} as it would yield the wrong intensity of $N^D$.} We need the additional causal validity with regard to an intervention on censoring, as formalised next.

-\begin{proposition} Let $\calp(G)$ be a local independence model on $\calv$ subject to independent censoring with bounded intensity for censoring; additionally assume it is causally valid with respect to an intervention that \textit{prevents} censoring.
-If $N^c$ is $\delta$-separated from $\caln_0$ given $\calv_0$ in $G$, then the marginal model on ${\calv_0 \cup \{N^c\}}$ satisfies independent censoring and retains causal validity with respect to the same intervention on $N^c$. \end{proposition}
+\begin{proposition} Let $\mathcal P(G)$ be a local independence model on $\cal V$ subject to independent censoring with bounded intensity for censoring; additionally assume it is causally valid with respect to an intervention that {\em prevents} censoring.